 The complete protection of religious freedom has two basic aspects: religious conscience and worship that are interrelated since the development of religious conscience is a prerequisite for worship.
-Both aspects are guaranteed in the first two paragraphs of article 13.42 In addition, paragraph 2 sets limits to religious freedom on three occasions: offence of public order and good usages and actions of proselytism.
+Both aspects are guaranteed in the first two paragraphs of article 13.
+In addition, paragraph 2 sets limits to religious freedom on three occasions: offence of public order and public morality and actions of proselytism.
 Public order is a set of principles, values and perceptions, common within society, that reflect its special characteristics and designate the acceptable form of behavior; as such, they are embodied in the laws of the state.
-In that sense, the protection of public order is entrenched in law which provides the necessary means for this protection.43 For example, religions whose rites of worship include suicide are not permitted44 as violating the notion of public order, but ultimately, such practices are contrary to the laws of the state.
+In that sense, the protection of public order is entrenched in law which provides the necessary means for this protection.
+For example, religions whose rites of worship include suicide are not permitted as violating the notion of public order, but ultimately, such practices are contrary to the laws of the state.
 As a result, sufficient measures already exist in Greek legal order for protection of public order, so that the constitutional provision is to a large extent implicit.

-With reference to good usages, the term dictates a broad legal notion, not adequately elucidated.
-In general, good usages have a moral dimension; they symbolize behavioral perceptions and habits which derive from the prevailing social morality, undefined in legal terms, but applicable for social harmony not to be disrupted.
-With reference to freedom of religious worship, good usages are inevitably related to the social perception towards religion and in the case of Greece, taking into account the historical state and church connection and the extensive social embracement of the Christian Orthodox traditions, the good usages are to a large
+With reference to public morality, the term dictates a broad legal notion, not adequately elucidated.
+In general, public morality have a moral dimension; the term symbolizes behavioral perceptions and habits which derive from the prevailing social morality, undefined in legal terms, but applicable for social harmony not to be disrupted.
+With reference to freedom of religious worship, public morality is inevitably related to the social perception towards religion and in the case of Greece, taking into account the historical state and church connection and the extensive social embracement of the Christian Orthodox traditions, public morality is to a large extent affected by the Orthodox principles (Raikos, 2002: 409; Marinos, 1972: 173-174).
+As a result, the concept of a constitutional limitation to religious worship has been essentially affected by the principles of one specific religion, Orthodoxy; in this context, the rules of Orthodoxy end up to substantially interfere to the worship of other religions establishing a situation of non-compliance with religious freedom.